uo-se-research/slackline/resources/README.md

 # [Requirements](requierments.txt)

-All the needed python dependencies by TreLine.
+All the needed python dependencies by TreeLine/SlackLine.

 # [sources.list](sources.list)